 “Walking around, looking like a piece of s*** like that is unacceptable for my pilots.
 You are FIRED!”

 “By the way, I am going home to (home base next), who’s the captain flying me home?”

-The captain who just got fired responded,
+The captain who just got fired is responding,

 “Oh, that was me, I was supposed to take you home”